ChrisBuilds/terminaltexteffects/docs/showroom.md

     --final-gradient-direction (diagonal, horizontal, vertical, radial)
                         Direction of the final gradient. (default: Direction.RADIAL) --launcher-movement-speed (float > 0)
-                        Orbitting speed of the launchers. (default: 0.5) --character-movement-speed (float > 0)
+                        Orbitting speed of the launchers. (default: 0.8) --character-movement-speed (float > 0)
-                        Speed of the launched characters. (default: 1) --volley-size (0 <= float(n) <= 1)
+                        Speed of the launched characters. (default: 1.5) --volley-size (0 <= float(n) <= 1)
-                        Percent of total input characters each launcher will fire per volley.
-Lower limit of one character. (default: 0.03)
+                        Fraction of input characters used to set the volley limit, divided among four launchers.
+Each launcher fires at least one character when available, limited to its share of the active circular ring. (default: 0.03)
     --launch-delay (int >= 0)
-                        Number of animation ticks to wait between volleys of characters. (default: 50) --character-easing (Easing Function)
+                        Number of animation ticks to wait between volleys of characters. (default: 1) --character-easing (Easing Function)
                         Easing function to use for launched character movement. (default: out_sine)